Thexder Neo HD (PlayStation 3)

 And what update would be complete without exploring online multiplayer?
 I really wanted to test this mode, and I tried to.
 But the result was perhaps more telling than it would have been had I been successful – nobody was online playing this game!
 And... perhaps nobody offline is playing it either.

-If you enjoyed this Thexder Neo HD review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Thexder Neo HD review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!